Overview of the DESI Legacy Imaging Surveys: Motivation for a New Wide-Field Imaging Survey

 The Legacy Surveys will greatly remedy this situation by imaging the entire BOSS footprint to magnitudes suitable for the study of the $z>0.5$ universe (see Figure~\ref{fig:zsfootprint}).
-Imaging 1.5--2 magnitudes fainter in three optical bands, should increase the number of $z>0.5$ ($z>1$) galaxies by a factor of $\sim30$ ($\sim600$) over SDSS (Fig.~3b).
+Based on the magnitude distribution of galaxies in the $z$COSMOS catalog \citep{zCOSMOS}, imaging to the 5$\sigma$ $z$-band depth of the Legacy Surveys will result in increasing the number of detected $z>0.5$ galaxies ($z>1$) galaxies by a factor of $>$15 ($>200$) over SDSS.
 Measuring $g-r$ vs. $r-z$ colors cleanly isolates $z>0.5$ galaxies.
-Optical photometry coupled with the {\it WISE} mid-infrared photometry can be used to measure stellar masses and AGN activity for such galaxies \citep[see, e.g., \S~3 of ][and references therein]{desiScience}.
-The improved image quality (FWHM$\approx$1\arcsec) and depth of the Legacy Surveys can be used to resolve morphologies and structural parameters for all SDSS spectroscopic galaxies.
+Optical photometry coupled with the {\it WISE} mid-infrared photometry can be used to measure stellar masses and AGN activity for such galaxies \citep[see, e.g., \S~3 of ][and references therein]{desiScience}. can be used to resolve morphologies and structural parameters for all SDSS spectroscopic galaxies.
+The combination of the image quality (median FWHM in the $z$ band of $\approx$1.1\arcsec) and depth of the Legacy Surveys can be used to measure improved morphologies and structural parameters for all SDSS spectroscopic galaxies.

 Spectroscopy complements deep imaging; it provides: robust redshifts; a crisp 3-d view of large-scale structure; dynamical information through velocity dispersions; spectral diagnostics of stellar populations, star formation rates, and nuclear activity; and probes of the intergalactic medium through absorption line studies.
 The combination enables numerous astrophysical studies.
 For example: